stefanprodan/openfaas-flux/README.md

 Next enable TLS with LE by editing the Caddy [config](ingress/caddy-cfg.yaml) file.

-If you run Kubernetes on-prem or on bare-metal, you should change the Caddy service from LoadBalancer to NodePort to expose OpenFaaS on the internet.
+If you run Kubernetes on-prem or on bare-metal, you should change the Contour service from LoadBalancer to NodePort to expose OpenFaaS on the internet.

 ### Manage Network Policies with Weave Flux